 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On August 20th we remember the great prophet Samuel.
-His mother treasured him because she had been barren for many years before his birth.
-When her prayers for a son were answered, she kept her promise to dedicate him to God, and gave him into the care of the aged high priest and judge, Eli.
+The great prophet Samuel was especially treasured by his mother because she had been barren for many years before his birth.
+When her prayers for a son were answered, she kept her promise to dedicate him to God, and gave him into the care of the aged high priest and judge, whose name was Eli.

 God's plan was fulfilled when the Philistines routed the Israelites in battle and captured the Ark of the Covenant.
 Eli's sons died in the battle, Eli dropped dead of shock and grief, and his daughter-in-law said, "The glory has departed from Israel, for the Ark of God has been captured" (4:22).

 This great sorrow was not permanent.
 The Philistines returned the Ark, and Samuel led the people in a burnt offering of repentance to God for having turned away from Him to worship foreign gods.
 "So the Philistines were subdued and did not again enter the territory of Israel.
 And the hand of the Lord was against the Philistines all the days of Samuel" (7:13).

 But more sorrows were in store.
 Reaching exhausted old age, Samuel appointed his sons Joel and Abijah to be judges over Israel.
 But somewhat like the sons of Eli, Samuel's boys were unworthy; they were greedy and took bribes.
 The elders demanded that Samuel appoint a king for them, since he himself was old and his sons "did not walk in his ways" (8:6).